Animals That Start With K are some of the most fascinating creatures in the world.

 13. Kirtland’s Snake

-The Kirtland’s Snake is a species of small, non-venomous colubrid snake found in the Midwest of North America.
+The Kirtland’s Snake is a small, non-venomous colubrid snake found in the Midwest of North America.
 It is unique among the animals that start with K, as it is listed as a federally endangered species due to threats such as habitat destruction and alteration, road mortality, persecution, and competition with the more common Eastern Fox Snake.

 The Kirtland’s Snake is most commonly found in wet prairies, sand savannas, woodlands, and shrublands near wetlands.
 They feed on small mammals, frogs, lizards, and occasionally small birds.
 The Kirtland’s Snake is gray with a yellowish underside and can be distinguished from other snakes in its range by its thick body and wide yellow band across its neck.